Tiffany-TW/ML_Study_Records/README.md

     From the above metrics, we may conclude that the performance of the SGD classifier is better than the decision tree classifier.
 This conclusion can also be validated by the PR curve, where the curve of SGD is more closer to the top-right corner than that of the decision tree.
     - PR curve
     ![PR](/Figure/Figure_modeling_3.png)
     In addition to justifying the performance of the two classifiers, the PR curve also provides information for fine-tuning the classifier.
 In this case, I prefer better recall over precision since I expect to have all the Iris-virginica detected.
-It sounds great When precision and recall are 0.926829 and 0.974359 respectively.
+It sounds great when precision and recall are 0.926829 and 0.974359 respectively.
 In this case, decision score equals to -1.143001.
 This value will be helpful for fine-tuning the SGD classifier.
     - ROC curve
     ![ROC](/Figure/Figure_modeling_5.png)
     The ROC curve of the SGD classifier is toward the top-left of the figure.
-This also indicates that the SGD classifier is quite a good model for this binary classification problem.
+This again indicates that the SGD classifier is quite a good model for this binary classification problem.
 * Fine-tuning the model and apply the classifer to the test set:
 We are not allowed to modify the value of decision functions directly in the function.
 Instead, we calculate the decision score of the prediction and  classify true instances from false instances based on the assigned threshld.
 After applying the threshold which is equal to -1.143001, the evaluation metrics for the test set are shown as follows:
     * Confusion matrix